joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 WHERE recipe_name="Tomato Soup"
 ```

-This query says that we take the the `recipes` table,
+This query says take the the `recipes` table,
-and we filter only on a particular kind of row (where the
-`recipe_name` is "Tomato Soup") and the filter for
+filter for rows where `recipe_name` is "Tomato Soup",
-a particular column (the `recipe_id` column).
+and select only the clumn `recipe_id`.
 This query returns the table

 | recipe_id |
 | --------- |
 |         1 |

-Now, we can get a list of the `ingredient_id` using a similar query
+We can get the `ingredient_id` values using a similar query
 on the `recipe_ingredients` table:

 ```sql